ky-207/movie-lookup/README.md

 * Accessing: "Application Data"
 * Using Engines: "No"

 The suggested credentials will be for a service account.
 Follow the prompt to create a new service account with a role of: "Project" > "Editor", and create credentials for that service account.
-Download the resulting .json file and store it in this repo as "spreadsheet_credentials.json".
+Download the resulting .json file and store it in this repo's app folder as "spreadsheet_credentials.json".

 Make sure to store the credentials in an environment variable.